Rivonia Trial: Mandela's speech

 At the beginning of the defence's proceedings, Nelson Mandela gave a three-hour speech from the defendant's dock, in which he explained and defended the ANC's key political positions.
 He justified the movement's decision, in view of the increasing restrictions on permitted political activity on the part of non-White Africans, to go beyond its earlier use of constitutional methods and Gandhian non-violent opposition to the state, embracing a campaign of sabotage against property (designed to minimize risks of injury and death), while also starting to train a military wing for possible future use.
 He also discussed in some detail the relationship between the ANC and the SACP, explaining that, while the two shared a commitment to action against the apartheid system, he was wedded to a model of constitutional democracy for South Africa (he singled out the British political model for particular praise), and also supported a market economy rather than a communist economic model.
 The speech is considered one of the founding moments of South African democracy.

-Mandela's closing words have been much-quoted.
-They were reportedly spoken looking the judge full in the eyes.
-His statement that he was prepared to die for the cause was strongly resisted by his lawyers, who feared it might itself provoke a death sentence.
-In a concession to their concerns, Mandela inserted the words "if it needs be".
-Nelson Mandela, speaking in the dock of the court on 20 April 1964, said:
+Mandela's closing words have been much quoted.
+His statement that he was prepared to die for the cause was strongly resisted by his lawyers, who feared it might provoke a death sentence.
+In a concession to their concerns, Mandela inserted the words "if needs be".

+Speaking in the dock of the court on 20 April 1964, he said: